We are located in Troy Virginia

 Q. Where are you located?

 We are located in Troy, VA 30 minutes from Charlottesville,45 minutes from Richmond, 2 hours from Washington D.C and most areas of Northern VA,45 minutes from Waynesboro, An hour and a half from staunton, 2 hours from Harrisonburg, 2 hours from Williamsburg, 3 hours from the Norfolk/Va beach area.
 3 hours from Baltimore,4 hours from most destinations in West Virginia and North Carolina, and only 6 1/2 hours from NYC.
-For an appropriate fee to cover gas and expensive we will meet customers half way away from our home, but no more than five hours one way.
+For an appropriate fee to cover gas and expensive we will meet customers on an as needed basis.
 The fee depends on the length driven, but we prefer our customers to come to our home and meet us, the adults, and the kittens before committing.

 Q. What types of breeds do you focus on?

 A. We have moved our focus over the recent years on to the most hypoallergenic kittens.
-We focus on Balinese and Occassionally have Oriental Shorthairs and Siamese when our stud Zorro is bred.
+We focus on Balinese and Occassionally have siamese kittens.
 Most litters are Balinese, even when kittens are short haired.

 Q. What is the difference in the four colors?